nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 All you have to do is to hit the `UP` and `DOWN` arrow keys on your keyboard to go to the previous and next command respectively.
 It is as simple as that!

-### Theme toggling

-Toggles the theme from dark to light or vice versa.

 ![toggle theme](images/toggleTheme.png)

 ## Person-Related Commands